brandur/sorg/content/articles/heroku-values.md

 such a fundamental level as those who I met at Heroku, especially in my early days there.
 The company had everything at one point: great leaders, inspiring thinkers, and incredibly ambitious engineers.
-As someone still relatively inexperienced and new to technological powerhouse is the Bay Area, my first few months felt like a constant assault of new ideas about everything from technology to organizational structure.
+As someone still relatively inexperienced and new to the technological powerhouse that is the Bay Area, my first few months felt like a constant assault of new ideas about everything from technology to organizational structure.
 This motivated me to want to build great things and made work and the learning I did there all around exciting.